tact-lang/tact-language-server/README.md

 Tact is a next-generation programming language for building secure, scalable, and maintainable smart contracts on TON blockchain.

+In addition to Tact, the extension provides support for Fift assembly, TL-B, and TON Bag-of-Cells (BoC) files.

 ## Features

 - [Semantic syntax highlighting]
 - [Code completion] with [auto import], [postfix completion], snippets, [imports completion]
 - Go to [definition], implementation, [type definition]
-- Find all references, workspace symbol search, symbol renaming, [type-based search]
+- Find all references, workspace symbol search, symbol renaming
+- Advanced navigation like [type-based search] and code lenses that let you jump to where each message is sent and where it’s received
 - Automatic import updates when renaming and moving files
 - Types and documentation on hover
+- TL-B definition for messages, structs and contracts on hover
 - Beginner documentation for all keywords on hover
-- Inlay hints [for types], [parameter names] and [more]
+- Inlay hints [for types], [parameter names], receiver opcodes and [more]
 - On-the-fly [inspections] with quick fixes
 - Signature help inside calls, `initOf` and struct initialization
 - [Lenses] with implementation/reference counts